 Leigh is a Principal at Fawkes + Holly, a Vancouver-based consulting company that specializes in building and executing effective, well-rounded fundraising programs for small charities with big goals.
 She also sits on the Board of International Justice Mission Canada and she volunteers locally with the District of Sechelt as a part of their Community Investment Program Grant Review Committee.
 She has a BA from Trinity Western University and an MBA from Simon Fraser University’s Beedie School of Business.
 Leigh and her husband, Rob, live with their two kids on the Sunshine Coast.

-Nicole Taylor-Sterritt is a heart-centered leader who is committed to building and strengthening relationships with Aboriginal communities across the country.
-She currently works as the Lead for Aboriginal Partnerships at Interior Health supporting Engagement with Indigenous communities across the region.
+Nicole Taylor-Sterritt is a heart-centered leader who is committed to building and strengthening relationships with Indigenous communities across the country.
+She currently works as the Lead for Indigenous Partnerships at Interior Health supporting Engagement with Indigenous communities across the region.
 Nicole joined the New School of Fundraising to help fundraisers deepen their understanding on working with Indigenous communities.

 In 2018, she co-founded and managed the Indigenous Women’s Leadership Summit (IWLS) while she completed her Bachelor of Business Administration.
 Nicole has utilized her education and experience to build and collaborate on numerous projects across the country and has been continuously inspired to learn and collaborate with Indigenous peoples from across Turtle Island.